bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 # What Loaders can Do: An Example

-One way to apply a loader or multiple loaders to a file is to explicitly define which loaders should be used within a `require` statement:

---

 ```js
 const highlightedHtml = require('syntax-loader!docblock-loader!./source.js');
 ```

+- Applies the `docblock-loader` and `syntax-loader` when loading `./source.js`

+???
+One way to apply a loader or multiple loaders to a file is to explicitly define which loaders should be used within a `require` statement.

 Let's break that down...